rcl-ssl/docs/autorenew/configure.md

 ![install](../images/autorenew_configure/add_subscriptionid3.png)

-- In the Function App configuration page, add the certificates that you would like to renew in the **CertificateBot:IncludeCertificates** configuration entry
+- In the Function App configuration page, add the certificate(s) that you would like to renew in the **CertificateBot:IncludeCertificates** configuration entry

 - You can add a single certificate by its name, or multiple certificates separated by semi-colons (;)